Define where the pipeline should find input data and save output data.

 type: boolean

-This flag activates the search for reference Phytochelatin Synthase genes (PCSs) using hypothetical CDS as seed sequences, then aligns the translated PCSs against up-/downstream-elongated CDS regions.
-For more info refer to BAKTA documentation.
+This flag activates the search for reference Phytochelatin Synthase genes (PCSs) using 'hypothetical' CDS as seed sequences, then aligns the translated PCSs against up-/downstream-elongated CDS regions.
+More details can be found in the BAKTA documentation.

 Modifies tool parameter(s):